 Anyway, I didn’t feel very wow about it and wouldn’t stay there again.

 And that’s just it – wow moments are important.
 They can make your employees feel motivated and valued, they can build customer loyalty and they tell other people, and if you’ve made someone feel good that makes you feel good too.

 What about the absence of wow moments?
 Does that make any impact?
-I don’t know, but poor service or lack of attention can make employees and customers feel demotivated and undervalued.
+I don’t know, but poor service or lack of attention can make employees and supporters feel demotivated, undervalued or even angry.
 And often they won’t tell you – they just tell everyone else.

 Wow moments are especially important now.
 Remote and flexible working has its benefits but it can leave teams feeling disconnected.
-Generally, we’re all feeling the emotional impact of a two-year pandemic.
-How might you create wow moments to make your employees, supporters or customers feel special?
+How might you create wow moments and show some love to make your employees, supporters or customers feel special?
 And how might you do that in a way that doesn’t cost a penny?